 - Standard Life Investments Global Absolute Return Strategies Fund,

 - BNY Mellon Global Funds – Global Real Return Fund,

-Natixis has developed the NXS TARS ER Index, based on alternative investments tested through volatile market conditions.
+Natixis has successfully developed the NXS TARS Excess Return Index, based on alternative investments tested through unstable market conditions.